 Call Someone Immediately

 As soon as the accident happens, you must call the authorities if you can.
 If you are not able to do so, then the onus falls on bystanders or the perpetrator.
-By alerting the police and emergency services as quickly as possible, you can prevent further problems, such as pile-ups and additional collisions.
+By alerting the police and emergency services as quickly as possible, you can prevent further problems after a car accident, such as pile-ups and additional collisions.

 The police will be able to cordon off the road and have full control of the scene.
 It may also be worth getting in touch with your criminal defense lawyer so you can explain what happened, and they can provide advice for you.